angular/angular/aio/content/guide/singleton-services.md

 <code-example path="ngmodules/src/app/app.module.ts" region="import-for-root" header="src/app/app.module.ts (imports)"></code-example>

-The app displays "Miss Marple" as the user instead of the default "Sherlock Holmes".
+The application displays "Miss Marple" as the user instead of the default "Sherlock Holmes".

 Remember to import `GreetingModule` as a Javascript import at the top of the file and don't add it to more than one `@NgModule` `imports` list.

 ## Prevent reimport of the `GreetingModule`

 Only the root `AppModule` should import the `GreetingModule`.
-If a lazy-loaded module imports it too, the app can generate [multiple instances](guide/ngmodule-faq#q-why-bad) of a service.
+If a lazy-loaded module imports it too, the application can generate [multiple instances](guide/ngmodule-faq#q-why-bad) of a service.

 To guard against a lazy loaded module re-importing `GreetingModule`, add the following `GreetingModule` constructor.